The Question and Answer Section

 Simply sign up for an Amazing Horse Country account, then when you're signed in, visit the schedule page and click on 'sign me up!'.
 That's it!

-When you register for a clinic you'll receive a link to a document with all the details for your clinic.
-Clinics generally start at 8:30 on Day 1.
+When you register for a workshop you'll receive a link to a document with all the details for your workshop.
+Workshops generally start at 8:30 on Day 1.

 Is there a prerequisite for attending?

 We encourage families to attend.
-This is also a great opportunity for a family getaway weekend and, in fact, many families and groups book entire clinics for themselves.
+This is also a great opportunity for a family getaway weekend and, in fact, many families and groups book entire workshops for themselves.

 Is this Western or English?